webqit/webqit-community.docs/oohtml/README.md

 </div>
 ```

-Below is how we could render something from a property of the element's state object - `.state.message`.
+Below is how we could render something - a message - from the element's state object - `.state.message`.

 ```html
 <body>